redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/json-output.md

 ```

 When `odo dev` is running, if you execute the command from a directory without Devfile,
-you get an output similar to (note that the `bindingsInDevfile` field is not present anymore):
+you get an output similar to (note that the `.bindingsInDevfile` field is not present anymore):

 ```shell